O3's profile

 In terms of performance, it is slightly more bouncy than the 7-ply wood, but I think the balance of flexibility and rotation is good.The FL grip is unique in that it is thinner and gets thicker towards the grip end.
 Please note that if you grip it deeply, it will feel quite thin and thin.

-I have heard that the ST is also quite thicker than the FL, so I recommend that you try gripping it in the store to check the weight.Overall Speed Spin Control Touch Hardness Little hard
+I have heard that the ST is also quite thicker than the FL, so I recommend that you try gripping it in the store to check the weight.Overall Speed Spin Control Touch Hardness Little soft

 Recommend rubber(Front) Rakza 7 Soft